MichalPt/astro-mamagroup-web/README.md

 where you replace `XXX` with your (32-digit) token.

 > ***NOTE:*** You can still edit and send pull requests of your code even **without** having the `.env` file and generating the API access token.
 The `.env` file is included in the `.gitignore` file for security reasons but the access token that is actually used for building and deploying the website to Netlify is the one affiliated to me and my e-mail (MP).
-The token is securely stored on GitHub as a *secret environment variable* of the project.
+The token is securely stored on GitHub as a *secret environment variable* of the project and on the Netlify server as a *projecct variable*.

-To sum up, by skipping this optional step you won't be able to locally preview the pages with lists of publications.
+To sum up, by skipping this optional step you won't be able to locally preview freshly fetched lists of publications.
 But the deployed website will still work in this respect.

-> ***NOTE:*** In fact, just by hovering over links that directs to pages with the list of publications will result into an error.
-That is due to the *prefetch function* being enabled on most of the links to optimize page loading times and improve responsiveness.
-If the error occurs, you can just reload the page and beware of hovering over the particular link.
+> ***NOTE:*** If the fetching from the ORCID database fails, the list will by default source a cached list of publications from the last successful fetch (timestamp can be visible in the header of the webpage).
+Tha cached files are saved in `/src/content/publications/` and named by the ORCID ID.

 <!-- ### Basic pnpm Commands